heyalchang/gpt-4-benchmarks/README.md

 ## What we know so far

 Unconfirmed statement that GPT-4 is "8 x 220 B with 16 inferences".
 What those words mean is not completely understood.
-You would expect 8 separate models = 8 separate inferences, but instead we have 16.
+You would expect 8 separate models = 8 separate inferences, but instead it is 16.
 Why?

 Empirical data:
 - 13.1 tokens/second peak on the OpenAI API, with 6-12 tokens/second on average